KHAAdotPK/JSON-rust/README.md

 # JSON-rust

-A lightweight, handwritten JSON parsing library written in pure Rust — **without using any third-party JSON crates**.
+A lightweight, JSON parsing library written in pure Rust — **without using any third-party JSON crates**.
 This library uses a custom recursive linked-list data structure to represent JSON objects and arrays, providing full control over structure, memory, and traversal.

 ---